moonlab2/WorldQuiz/README.md

 ## Why World Quiz?
 There are so many fraud and distrust in online games.
-But you can trust of this game.
+But you can trust 100% here.
 It's on blockchain and NO ONE can't stop you earn your winnings.
-World Quiz Maker, Vit(Vitalik Buterin), even GOD can't.(Maybe God can. :-p)
+World Quiz Maker, Vit(Vitalik Buterin), even GOD can't.(Oh wait, maybe God can.)

 ## How To Play?
 You'll see a question about an event, news or whatever will happen in few days.